Victoria BC Chiropractic Clinic – Mind Body Spine – Total Body Chiropractors

 Chiropractors are trained to restore normal physiological function of the human body by treating interference of the nerves controlling the body’s systems and physiological functions, which is done through delivering an adjustment to the patient.

-Chiropractors specialize in understanding and treating components of the spine, including the bone structure, muscles and nerves.
+They specialize in understanding and treating components of the spine, including the bone structure, muscles and nerves.
 It is important to keep in mind that the spine is key to the central nervous system, sending messages from the brain, essentially the control center, to every single organ, tissue and cell in the body.
-Whenever something pinches on a nerve, such as a misalignment in the spine, you may feel or have problems with pain, aching, numbness, lethargy, menstruation, allergies, conception, digestion or other issues.
+Whenever something pinches on a nerve, such as a misalignment in the spine, you may feel or have problems with pain, aching, numbness, lethargy, digestion or other issues.

 5 Chiropractic Myths